mburr-salesforce/lwr-recipes/doc/config.md

 }
 ```

-Add any other project dependencies you need, such as client-side routing.
+Add any other project dependencies you need to `package.json`, such as client-side routing.
 See the [Simple Routing](https://github.com/salesforce/lwr-recipes/tree/master/packages/simple-routing) recipe for an example.

 Then write a script to create and start the LWR server.